Breakthrough San Juan Capistrano provides tuition-free, year-round support for six years. Our program provides students with:

-- Seventh graders read Sandra Cisnero’s novel House on Mango Street, eighth graders read John Steinbeck’s Of Mice and Men, and ninth graders read Richard Wright’s Black Boy.
+- Seventh graders read Sandra Cisnero’s novel House on Mango Street, eighth graders read John Steinbeck’s Of Mice and Men, and ninth graders read Eric Schlosser and Charles Wilson’s Chew on This.

 - Science courses: life science course in seventh grade, physical science in eighth grade and biology in ninth grade.

 - Tailored math classes in pre-algebra, algebra, advanced algebra I, geometry and algebra II.

 - Academic electives provide a well-rounded education in everything from psychology to creative writing to public speaking.

 - Exploration offerings allow students to explore hobbies and sports such as ultimate frisbee, soccer, basketball, poetry, dance, singing, and art.